-1111(d)(2)(C) of the ESEA.

-- 1. First, ISBE will identify schools eligible for Comprehensive supports and improvement.
+- ii.
+The state's methodology, including the timeline, for identifying schools with low-performing subgroups of students under 34 C.F.R. § 200.19(b)(2) and (d) that must receive additional targeted support in accordance with section 1111(d)(2)(C) of the ESEA. - 1.
+First, ISBE will identify schools eligible for Comprehensive supports and improvement.
 The performance level of the highest performing school eligible for Comprehensive supports and improvements will determine the upper threshold of performance of the "all student group" of the lowest-performing 5% of schools. - 2.
-Next, from the remaining pool of all public schools in Illinois, including Title I and non-Title I schools, that have not already been identified as eligible for Comprehensive support and improvement, those schools that have one or more student demographic groups whose performance is on par with the performance of the "all students" group identified in step one will be notified they are eligible for additional targeted supports and services and should implement targeted improvement plans.
+Next, from the remaining pool of all public schools in Illinois, including Title I and non-Title I schools, that have not already been identified as eligible for Comprehensive support and improvement, those schools that have one or more student demographic groups whose performance is on par with the performance of the "all students " group identified in step one will be notified they are eligible for additional targeted supports and services and should implement targeted improvement plans.

-Identification and notification will begin prior to the 2018-19 school year and will be conducted every three years following.
-School identification and notification will occur on a three-year cycle, but schools that are identified in 2018-19 may take one planning year and up to three years of full implementation before needing to meet the statewide exit criteria.
-ISBE will monitor progress through the submission of quarterly reports that provide data on progress in achieving identified targets.
+Identification and notification will begin prior to the 2018-19 school year and will be conducted annually following.
+Schools that are identified in 2018-19 and all years after must take one planning year and up to three years of full implementation before needing to meet the statewide exit criteria.
+ISBE will monitor progress through the submission of triennial reports that provide data on progress in achieving identified targets.
 Schools identified for targeted services that do not make the required gains will then be identified as comprehensive schools and will be required to use IL-EMPOWER services.

+iii.
 The uniform exit criteria, established by the SEA, for schools participating under Title I, Part A with low-performing subgroups of students, including the number of years over which schools are expected to meet such criteria, consistent with the requirements in 34 C.F.R. § 200.22(f).

 In response to the questions posed in the first draft, commenters offered suggestions for criteria for exiting status.
-ISBE concurs with several commenters that a strong plan for sustainability (such that, at a minimum, all students are on a trajectory to reach grade level and graduate college and career ready) is necessary to no longer require targeted support.
-Therefore, the following exit criteria are proposed:
+ISBE concurs with several commenters that a strong plan for sustainability (such that, at a minimum, all